BASEketball

-BASEketball is a 1998 American sports comedy film co-written and directed by David Zucker and starring South Park creators Trey Parker and Matt Stone, along with Yasmine Bleeth, Jenny McCarthy, Robert Vaughn, Ernest Borgnine, and Dian Bachar.

-The film is about the sport of BASEketball, a hybrid sport combining baseball and basketball that was invented by Zucker in the 1980s.
-Parker and Stone play childhood friends who invent the game as something they could win against more athletic types.
-The sport becomes a nationwide league sport and a target of corporate sponsorship.
+BASEketball is a 1998 American sports comedy film co-written and directed by David Zucker, starring South Park creators Trey Parker and Matt Stone, and costarring Yasmine Bleeth, Jenny McCarthy, Robert Vaughn, Ernest Borgnine and Dian Bachar.
+The film is about BASEketball, a hybrid sport combining baseball and basketball, invented by Zucker in the 1980s.
+Parker and Stone play childhood friends who envision it as something they could win against athletes.
+It becomes an overnight sensation and a target of corporate sponsorship.

+Originally intended as a television series, which had a pilot episode filmed which starred Chris Rock, Zucker transitioned to film and wanted Chris Farley for the lead role but instead cast Parker and Stone after the success of South Park.

-This is the only work involving Parker and Stone that was neither written, directed, nor produced by them.
-The film was a box office disappointment and received mixed critical reviews.
+This is the only work involving the stars that was neither written, directed nor produced by them.
+It was a box office disappointment with mixed critical reviews, though Zucker's direction and the supporting cast (particularly Borgnine and Vaughn) was praised.

-BASEketball is credited with coining the Internet slang term "derp".